rlnB2022/digi-new-scoresheets/README.md

 ## Development Process

 My goal was simple.
-Create a website where users don't have to do any online research; they don't have to write the lineups and starting pitchers on a blank scorehseet by hand; they can just literally find the game and click print.
+Create a website where users don't have to do any online research; they don't have to write the lineups and starting pitchers on a blank score sheet by hand; they can just find the game and click print score sheet.

 I knew what I wanted to build.
 I knew who my audience was and why they would want to use this resource.
 I just didn't know what Tech to use to accomplish my goals.

 So, I did some research.
 Mainly into how to access a database from a website that I would create.
 I stumbled across some YouTube videos on PHP that showed how to connect, read, update, and delete data.
 It seemed fairly simple so I moved forward.

-Next, I looked into web-hosting and found that there were cheap hosting services that used myPhpAdmin, so I went with it.
+Next, I looked into web-hosting and found that there were cheap hosting services that used phpMyAdmin, so I went with it.
 From that point forward, I was learning PHP "on-the-job".
-I used php.net/docs often, as well as StackOverflow and standard Google searched to find what I was looking for.
+I used php.net/docs often, as well as StackOverflow and standard Google searches to find what I was looking for.

 ## Wireframes and Designs

 I went through a number of iterations on the design for the website before settling on the current version.
 I really just wanted the website to be simple to use and straight to the point.
-I used simple lined-notebooks and blank sheets of copy paper to draw out ideas.
-It wasn't until many months later that I discovered Figma, but never used on this project.
+I used lined-notebooks and blank sheets of copy paper to draw out ideas.
+It wasn't until many months later that I discovered Figma, but never used it with this project.

 ## Development

 To keep track of my progress and what was left to be done, I used a combination of Trello and index cards that I would write on.
-The index cards turned out to be a not-so-great idea as they would often fall off my desk and into the trash, or get mixed in with other papers, which just drove me crazy.
+The index cards turned out to be a not-so-great idea as they would often fall off my desk and into the trash, or get mixed in with other papers, which just drove me crazy!
+Lesson learned.

 Throughout the development process, I continued to learn not only about PHP, but jQuery and AJAX.
-I learned that they go hand-in-hand and that allowed me to fetch data without reloading the page.
+I learned that they go hand-in-hand and this allowed me to fetch data without reloading the page.
 I thought that was so cool!

 ## Post Launch Support